 Proceeds are used on a case-by-case basis to promote innovation and foster education on campus.
 Funding is available for specific research projects that may develop existing and future intellectual property with commercial potential.

 Inventors often ask us how much money will they make and when.
 Earning money is an attractive motivation for inventing and licensing a technology, but the actual payment amount can’t be predicted.
 The royalty distribution to the inventor depends not only on the licensing agreement, but also the merits and commercial success of the invention.

-Once UNeMed receives the payment from the licensee, they set aside 10 percent for the administration of technology transfer.
-Next, all costs associated with the establishment and maintenance of relevant intellectual property are reimbursed from the remaining 90 percent of the revenue.
-Lastly, the inventor’s share is one third of the remaining revenue.
+Once UNeMed receives the payment from the licensee, they first cover all costs incurred that are associated with the technology.
+Next, the inventor’s share is one third of the remaining revenue.
 The royalty payment check will arrive by mail to the inventor’s house and is subject to taxation as income.